-A helper function when creating an <epiparameter>
+A helper function when creating an <epiparameter> object to

 create a citation list with sensible defaults, type checking and arguments